 We must forgive as we are forgiven.

 Brilliant Christian writer C. S. Lewis reminds us, “To be a Christian means to forgive the inexcusable because God has forgiven the inexcusable in you.”
-But he acknowledged the excruciating difficulty of this when he said, “Everyone says forgiveness is a lovely idea until they have something to forgive.”
+But in his classic Mere Christianity, he acknowledged the excruciating difficulty of this when he said, “Everyone says forgiveness is a lovely idea until they have something to forgive.”

 But do we have to forget too?